 It was a way of giving something back to the university that had appointed me as a professor and to the research centre of which I was head.
 I realised later how important it was to me too.
 A place to share ideas and a time to reflect.

 For me it was a great opportunity to thank my current research team and the wider group of academics that I have collaborated with over the years and to celebrate our shared successes.

 Each lecture provides an opportunity for academics to share their achievements in research, innovation, engagement and teaching activities before an audience of members of the University community and the general public.

 Some of the benefits of giving an inaugural lecture are:

-All new professors, both internal promotions and external appointments, are offered the opportunity to give an inaugural lecture.
-For further details on the format of the lecture and support offered, please see our guidelines for inaugurals.
+All new professors, both internal promotions and external appointments, are welcome to give an inaugural lecture.

 Please contact your relevant Faculty office directly to discuss support available for organising your lecture.

 Audio recordings of many of the previous inaugural lectures are available